maxluijben/interactive-pricing-component/README.md

   - Reusable JS
 - ?
 SCSS and ESNext?
 Good opportunity to implement Webpack, but also good practice to work with vanilla CSS variables
 - ?
 Dark theme
+- ?
+Gather data by API / Ajax

 ## Tasks